kubernetes/enhancements/keps/sig-storage/1682-csi-driver-skip-permission/README.md

 We propose that the `CSIDriver` type include a field that defines if the volume provided by the driver supports changing volume ownership.
-This will be enabled with a new feature gate, `CSIVolumeSupportFSGroup`.
+This will be enabled with a new feature gate, `CSIVolumeFSGroupPolicy`.

 ### Risks and Mitigations

 - The CSIDriver objects will need to be redeployed after this field is introduced if the desired behavior is modified.
-- If a cluster enables the `CSIVolumeSupportFSGroup` feature gate and then this feature gate is disabled, such as due to an upgrade or downgrade, then the cluster will revert to the current behavior of examining volumes and attempting to apply volume ownerships and permissions based on the defined `fsGroup`.
+- If a cluster enables the `CSIVolumeFSGroupPolicy` feature gate and then this feature gate is disabled, such as due to an upgrade or downgrade, then the cluster will revert to the current behavior of examining volumes and attempting to apply volume ownerships and permissions based on the defined `fsGroup`.